eerotal/LibreSignage/README.rst

   are counted from the docs in the dist/ directory.
 This way the generated API endpoint docs can be taken into account too.

-You can also pass some other arguments to the LibreSignage makefile.
+You can also pass some other settings to the LibreSignage makefile.

-INST=<config file> - (default: Last generated config.)
+CONF=<config file> - (default: Last generated config.)
   Manually specify a config file to use.
+This setting can be used with the targets *all* and *install*.

 VERBOSE=<y/n> - (default: y)
   Print verbose log output.

-NOHTMLDOCS=<y/n> - (default: n)
-  Don't generate HTML documentation from the reStructuredText docs or the API endpoint files.
-This setting can be used with make rules that build files.
-Using it with eg. ``make install`` has no effect.
+This setting can be used with any target.

 10. Documentation
 -----------------